kimryan/perl6-Lingua-EN-Sentence/README.md

-Perl6: Lingua::EN::Sentence
+Lingua::EN::Sentence - Perl6 port
 ========================

-Perl6 Port of the Lingua::EN::Sentence CPAN module
+Perl6 port of the Lingua::EN::Sentence CPAN module

 The Port is complete, you're welcome to use the library in production code.